15 Things to do in Estepona

 One of the best clubs in Marbella, Aqwa Mist sits directly under La Sala bar.
 It’s open daily from 1am until dawn, with an unrivalled sound system and 30ft waterfall.
-Book ahead if you can – it has a large VIP area, complete with a private hot tub.
+Heavily leaning towards RnB, Hip Hop and Urban music book ahead if you can – it has a large VIP area, complete with a private hot tub.

 Complete with a Funktion One audio system, cutting edge laser show and floor to ceiling video screens, Marbella’s newest club goes all out on the tech decor – and the celeb bookings.